Eureka, California: Gold Rush era

 After the primary California Gold Rush in the Sierras, Humboldt Bay was settled with the intent of providing a convenient alternative to the long overland route from Sacramento to supply miners on the Trinity, Klamath and Salmon Rivers where gold had been discovered.
 Though the ideal location on Humboldt Bay adjacent to naturally deeper shipping channels ultimately guaranteed Eureka's development as the primary city on the bay, Arcata's proximity to developing supply lines to inland gold mines ensured supremacy over Eureka through 1856.

 "Eureka" received its name from a Greek word meaning "I have found it!"
-This exuberant statement of successful (or hopeful) gold rush miners is also the official motto of the State of California.
+This statement of successful (or hopeful) gold rush miners is also the official motto of the State of California.
 Eureka is the only U.S. location to use the same seal as the state for its seal.

 Wiyot Massacre

 Incoming settlers began encroaching on Wiyot people by cutting off their access to ancestral sources of food in addition to the outright theft of their land.
 Fort Humboldt was established by the U.S. Army on January 30, 1853, to establish peaceful relations between Native Americans, gold-seekers and settlers, often at the expense of the life and liberty of the Native people.
 The fort was commanded by Brevet Lieutenant Colonel Robert C. Buchanan of the U.S. 4th Infantry Regiment.
 These tensions between Native people and settlers eventually led to the massacre on Tuluwat Island in 1860.
 The attackers, who were thought to be composed primarily of Eureka businessmen, killed as many as 250 Wiyot people.
 The Wiyot men had left the island during their annual World Renewal Ceremony, so the victims were primarily children, women, and elderly tribal members.
 Major Gabriel J. Rains, Commanding Officer of Fort Humboldt at the time, reported to his commanding officer that a local group of vigilantes had resolved to "kill every peaceable Indian – man, woman, and child."
 Although the perpetrators were known, they never faced any legal consequences.
 Remaining Wiyot people took refuge at Fort Humboldt, but they were not given adequate living accommodations, and so half of them died from starvation or exposure.

-In 2004, the City of Eureka voted unanimously to return 45 acres of Tuluwat Island to the Wiyot Tribe as an act of reparation, representing a historic victory for the Land Back movement.
+In 2004, the City of Eureka voted unanimously to return 45 acres of Tuluwat Island to the Wiyot Tribe as an act of reparation.